 Hiking and sightseeing in the Peak District is easy with Beresford Dale and the start of the Manifold Way both within a 1 mile walk, and the famed market towns of Buxton, Bakewell, Ashbourne and Leek are all within 20 minutes drive.
 You can stroll 2 miles to the local village of Hartington, or amble half a mile across fields to the local village stores and nearest pub, which serves food and is dog friendly.
 The infamous Chatsworth Estate and Haddon Hall can be reached in around 30 minutes, as can one of the country’s most popular theme parks, Alton Towers.
 Shop ¾ mile, pub serving food ½ mile.

 Open plan living space.

-Bedroom area: With super kingsize circular bed and single futon.
+Bedroom area: With super kingsize circular bed.

 External compost toilet (adjacent to yurt).

 Electric heaters, electricity, bed linen, towels, Wi-Fi (£3 per day for unlimited streaming) and logs for wood burner included.
 Travel cot and highchair available on request.
 Welcome pack.
 External building, 165 yards, with shower room with shower cubicle and toilet (shared with campsite).
 External utility room with coin-operated washing machine and tumble dryer (165 yards, shared with campsite).